stefanopagliari/Stefano-Pagliari-Website/public/files/IP2038/index.md

 #> [1] 3
 ```

 In a similar way, it is possible to write to code to instruct R to download data, manipulate it, and plot it.
-For instance, the code snippet below creates a plot comparing the evolution of the gdp per capita of the United Kingdom and Japan in the postwar era.
+For instance, the code snippet below creates a plot showing the relationship between GDP per capita and life expectancy across a large range of countries since the 1960s.